GSMUTNSR/book_codes/README.md

 The GSM codes are in the "GSM_code" directory.

+Most files of the GSM codes are commented, in particular the routines in "numlib" and "GSM_dir".
+However, the GSM-CC reaction code is not commented for the moment.

 The provided directory "workspace_for_GSM" contains interaction files for special options.

 The parameters of input files are described in the user's manual (GSM_manual.pdf).